agx/phoc/README.md

 ## Configuration

 phoc's behaviour can be configured via `GSettings`.
-For your convienience, a set of scripts to manipulate config values is available in `helpers` directory.
+For your convenience, a set of scripts to manipulate config values is available in `helpers` directory.